lovish1996/learning_python/day_02.md

 ```

 #### If-else and nested if-else in Python V/s C++
 - In Python, we use combinations of `if`, `elif` and `else` to make a ladder of nested if-else statements or simulate switch statements.
+Refer [if_else.py](https://github.com/lovish1996/learning_python/blob/main/if_else.py) for more details.
 ```
 x = int(input('Enter an integer:'))
 if x > 1: